Discover the world through travel & beyond!

 Beach sunrise in Traverse City, Michigan (Photo credit: ehrlif, Depositphotos.com)

-Beaches at Traverse City
+Traverse City History

 The city’s history is brief but intriguing.
 French traders founded Traverse City in 1847, shortly after making a strenuous trek across the Grand Traverse Bay to reach the area.
 Long before the French arrived, the region was home to many Chippewa and Ottawa tribes, whose lives and labor were entwined with the land.
 Still, the French named the region in honor of their long journey, or “le grand traverse.”